rems-project/archsem/README.md

     concurency models
   - `CandidateExecution.v` The definition of candidate executions for weak memory model
-- `ArchSemArm` The Armv9-A instantiation of the previous library.
+- `ArchSemArm` The Armv9-A instantiation of the library.
 This includes
   - A sequential operational model (`ArmSeqModel.v`)
   - A User-mode promising model (`UMPromising.v`), similar to [the PLDI19 paper](https://sf.snu.ac.kr/publications/promising-arm-riscv.pdf)